 The Board of Directors has established a process for stockholders to send communications to our Board.
 Stockholders may communicate with our Board generally or a specific director at any time by writing to the Company's Secretary, The Beauty Health Company, 2165 Spring Street, Long Beach, CA 90806.
 Each communication should specify the applicable director(s) to be contacted, the general topic of the communication, and the number of shares of our Class A Common Stock owned of record (if a record holder) or beneficially owned.
 We review all messages received and forward any message that reasonably appears to be a communication from a stockholder about a matter of stockholder interest that is intended for communication to our Board.
 Communications are sent as soon as practicable to the director to whom they are addressed, or if addressed to our Board generally, to our Chairman.
-Because other appropriate avenues of communication about the Company or our products, communications that do not relate to matters of stockholder interest are not forwarded to our Board.
+Because other appropriate avenues of communication exist for matters that are not of stockholder interest, such as general business complaints, commercial inquiries, employee grievances, or general information about the Company or our products, communications that do not relate to matters of stockholder interest are not forwarded to our Board.
 In addition, communications that are unduly hostile, threatening, illegal, or similarly unsuitable will be excluded, with the provision that any communication that is so filtered will be made available to any director upon any such director's request.